Gleyber Torres Player Props: Yankees vs. Giants

 Giants Pitching Rankings (2022)

-- The 8.6 strikeouts per nine innings put together by the Giants pitching staff last season ranked 16th in MLB.
+- The pitching staff for the Giants had a collective 8.6 K/9 last season, which ranked 16th in MLB.

-- The Giants had a 3.89 team ERA that ranked 15th across all league pitching staffs.
+- The Giants' 3.89 team ERA ranked 15th across all league pitching staffs.

-- The Giants gave up the first-fewest home runs in baseball (132 total, 0.8 per game).
+- Giants pitchers combined to surrender the fewest home runs in baseball (132 total, 0.8 per game).

-- Cobb starts for the first time this season for the Giants.
+- Stripling will make his first start of the season for the Giants.

-- The 35-year-old righty last appeared Wednesday, Oct.
-5 against the San Diego Padres, when he started and went five innings.
+- The 33-year-old righty started and threw six scoreless innings when he last appeared Saturday, Oct.
+1 against the Boston Red Sox.

 © 2023 Data Skrive.
 All rights reserved.